luis5tb/bgp-agent/README.md

         $ sudo ip nei replace CR_LRP_PORT_IP lladdr CR_LRP_PORT_MAC dev br-ex nud permanent

+NOTE:

-The use of ip rules can be deactivated, with extra requirements from the configuration side, see subsection about configuration without ip rules.
+- The use of ip rules can be deactivated (setting `use_rules = False`), with extra requirements from the configuration side, see subsection about configuration without ip rules.
+- Exposing VMs on tenant network is only supported if ip rules is used, i.e., if `use_rules = True`.
+- The VMs on tenant networks are exposed through the ovn node where the gateway port is located (i.e., the cr-lrp port).
+That means the traffic will go to it first, and then through the geneve tunnel to the node where the VM is.
+- Exposing VMs on tenant networks can be deacticated (setting `expose_tenant_network = False`).

 ### Pre Requisites: